May 22, 2012

 In statistical conclusion validity, the method of power analysis is used to detect the relationship.
 Several problems crop up while making a statistical conclusion.
 For instance, if a small sample size is used, then there is the possibility that the result will not be correct.
 To avoid this, the sample size should be of considerable size.
 Statistical validity is also threatened by the violation of statistical assumptions.
 The results may not be accurate, however, if values in analysis are biased and the wrong statistical test is approved.

 Relationship between reliability and validity: There is no way that a test that is unreliable is valid.
 Again, any test that is valid must be reliable.
 By this statement we are able to derive that validity plays a significant role in analysis as it ensures the conclusion of accurate results.
-Reliability is equally important, but it is not a sufficient condition for validity.

 Overall threats: